The thin, layered cirrostratus cloud is composed of ice crystals and forms a veil that covers all or part of the sky.

 As a result of slowly rising air, cirrostratus cloud can form.
 Usually generated at the forefront of frontal weather systems, the movements of cirrostratus can be used to predict what the weather will do in the next 24 hours.

 Cirrostratus clouds can also form through contrails, the vapour trails left by planes as they fly through a dry upper troposphere.
 These streaks can spread out and become cirrus, cirrostratus and cirrocumulus.

 What weather is associated with cirrostratus clouds?

 Though cirrostratus itself does not produce precipitation, it can indicate whether or not precipitation is likely.
-If cirrostratus nebulosus exists in the sky it is likely that and incoming warm front will being persistent rain within a day, though if cirrostratus fibratus is spotted, stratus may proceed it, bringing only light drizzle.
+If cirrostratus nebulosus exists in the sky it is likely that an incoming warm front will bring persistent rain within a day.
+If cirrostratus fibratus is spotted, stratus may proceed it, bringing only light drizzle.

 How do we categorise cirrostratus clouds?